maticnetwork/matic.js/README.md

   - `nonce` same as Ethereum `sendTransaction`
   - `nonce` same as Ethereum `sendTransaction`
   - `value` contains ETH value.
 Same as Ethereum `sendTransaction`.
-  - `send` must be boolean value.
-For Byte code of transaction, use `send: false`
+  - `encodeAbi` must be boolean value.
+For Byte code of transaction, use `encodeAbi: true`
   - `onTransactionHash` must be `function`.
 This function will be called when transaction will be broadcasted.
   - `onReceipt` must be `function`.
 This function will be called when transaction will be included in block (when transaction gets confirmed)
   - `onError` must be `function`.
 This function will be called when sending transaction fails.